-If you've any one of the risk factors, and your work means you're more exposed to COVID-19, you should speak to your employer and consider working from home or avoiding public contact.
+If you have any one of the risk factors, and your work means you're more exposed to COVID-19, you should speak to your employer and consider taking steps to avoid contact with the public.
+For example, this might apply if you work in a hospital, a care home or a food shop.